-young entrepreneurs show off their businesses during Children's Business Fair
+Young entrepreneurs show off their businesses during Children's Business Fair

-ROCHESTER, Minn.- Kids ages six-18 showed off their businesses to The Med City on Saturday.
+ROCHESTER, Minn.- Kids ages 6-18 showed off their businesses to The Med City on Saturday.
 Twelve-year-old Lucia Gontea has been selling bath and body products since she was nine.

 "I started at a little market like I think it was three years ago and I do stuff like this around a little bit," explains Gontea.